The Domain Networks Invoice Scam: How to Spot a Fake Domain Network Invoice

 Domain Networks Invoice Scam: Read This Before Paying a Domain Name Invoice

-Many business owners have reported seeing emails from a business called “Domain Networks,” requesting payment of up to $289 for listing maintenance.
-While the email looks legitimate, the Domain Networks domain name invoice is not legit and business owners are not required to pay it.
+Many business owners have reported receiving in the mail an invoice from a business called “Domain Networks” requesting payment of up to $289 for listing maintenance.
+While the invoice looks legitimate, the Domain Networks domain name invoice is not legit and business owners are not required to pay it.

 The Details

-- Invoices are generally mailed to the business address, making them appear more legit than a standard email scam.
+Invoices are generally mailed to the business address, making them appear more legit than a standard mail scam.

 How Do I Spot the Domain Network Invoice Scam?